pygame/pygame/docs/reST/ref/transform.rst

    transparent.
 Otherwise pygame will pick a color that matches the Surface colorkey or the topleft pixel value.

-   If the width or the height of the surface is 0, this function won't do anything

    .. ## pygame.transform.rotate ##

 .. function:: rotozoom